ExtendSim

-ExtendSim (formerly known as Extend) is a simulation program for modeling discrete event, continuous, agent-based, discrete rate, and mixed-mode processes.
-There are three ExtendSim packages: CP for continuous processes; DE which adds discrete event technology; and Pro which adds discrete rate and reliability block diagramming modules.
+ExtendSim is a simulation program for modeling discrete event, continuous, agent-based, discrete rate, and mixed-mode processes.
+There are three main ExtendSim simulation model building packages: CP for modeling continuous processes; DE which adds discrete event technology; and Pro which adds discrete rate and reliability block diagramming modules.

 History

 Model construction

-Models are created by dragging blocks from a library into a model worksheet.
+Models are created by placing blocks from a library into a model worksheet.
 Blocks are connected together to create the logical flow of the model.
 Data for the model resides in the parameters of the blocks and in a proprietary database.
-New blocks can be created by combining existing blocks into a single hierarchical block or by programming a block in ExtendSim's c-based language, ModL.
+New blocks can be created by combining existing blocks into a single hierarchical block or by programming a block in ExtendSim's C-based language, ModL.
 The major libraries in ExtendSim are: